-Earth is the only planet known to have life
+10. Earth is the only planet known to have life:

-We’ve discovered past evidence of water on Mars, and the building blocks of life on Saturn’s moon Titan.
+We’ve discovered past evidence of water and organic molecules on Mars, and the building blocks of life on Saturn’s moon Titan.
 We can see amino acids in nebulae in deep space.
 But Earth is the only place life has actually been discovered.

 But for now, Earth is the only place we know where there’s life.
 Now that is an interesting fact.